Amazon automatically sends emails asking buyers to leave reviews and feedback. You do not have to do anything.

 Amazon shares reviews written by verified purchasers of the same product in other countries.
-These reviews are shown in the section “Top reviews from other countries” below the local reviews section on the detail page.
-The review mentions the country where the review was originally written.
-Reviews may not be shared if they do not meet the internal Amazon policy guidelines.
+Reviews for certain products are shown in the section “Top reviews from other countries” below the local reviews section on the detail page.
+To benefit from this feature, your brand must be enrolled in Brand Registry and your products must have the same brand across all stores.

 Yes.
-Amazon shares Product Reviews across Child ASINs in a Variation to make it easier for customers to make informed purchasing decisions.
+Amazon shares product reviews across parent and child ASINs in a variation to make it easier for customers to make informed purchasing decisions.
 We only share reviews when products are materially the same and listed in the same category.
 Reviews of each product should be relevant and applicable to the entire set.

-If you receive feedback that is about the product and not your service or the shopping experience, Request Remove Feedback from Feedback manager
+If you receive feedback that is about the product and not your service or the shopping experience, request feedback removal from Feedback Manager.

 No. Amazon does not notify sellers when new reviews are posted for the products they sell.

 No. As long as a product is listed on Amazon, its reviews will continue to appear.
-We do, however, remove reviews that violate our guidelines.
+However, we do remove reviews that violate our guidelines.
 Buyers can also remove their own reviews.

-No. Any information a buyer provides could be helpful to other buyers.
+No. Any information that a buyer provides could be helpful to other buyers.

 Reviews are removed from the Amazon website for these reasons only: